Steps to Adopt

 * All questionnaires are accepted on a first-come, first-serve basis.
 (Scroll down to download copies of the Adoption Questionnaire)

 * Please bring a valid form of ID for all adults in the household.

 Step 1: Meet your animal!

-At an adoption center: Visit one of our adoption centers, located at 1201 New York Avenue NE or Georgia Avenue NW adoption centers, where WHS staff and volunteers will help you find the perfect match for your home and lifestyle.
+At an adoption center: Visit one of our adoption centers, located at 1201 New York Avenue NE adoption center, where WHS staff and volunteers will help you find the perfect match for your home and lifestyle.
 You are encouraged to bring every one who lives in your home.